RESOURCES DURING THE COVID-19 CRISIS

-- The National Coalition for Arts’ Preparedness & Emergency Response is a voluntary task force of national, regional, state and local arts organizations, public agencies, and foundations the Coalition helps ensure that artists, arts/cultural organizations, cultural funders, and arts businesses have the capacity and ability to respond effectively to disasters and emergencies affecting the arts and culture sector.
+- The National Coalition for Arts’ Preparedness & Emergency Response is a voluntary task force of national, regional, state and local arts organizations, and other agencies.
+They have the capacity and ability to respond effectively to disasters and emergencies affecting the arts and culture sector.

-- CERF+ was started by artists for artists in the craft community as a grassroots mutual aid effort in 1985 and has since emerged as the leading nonprofit organization that uniquely focuses on safeguarding artists’ livelihoods nationwide.
+- CERF+ was started by artists for artists in the craft community as a grassroots mutual aid effort in 1985.
+It has since emerged as the leading nonprofit organization that uniquely focuses on safeguarding artists’ livelihoods nationwide.
 CERF+ serves artists who work in craft disciplines by providing a safety net to support strong and sustainable careers.

 - The Boulder County Arts Alliance has established a ‘Seeking Collaborators’ section on their bulletin.